busyguys/BusStopper/README.md

 # BusStopper

-Using Arduino for stopping the bus.
+This program is for stopping the near bus.

+Using Arduino with Blynk server